michmattera/newline-alebrije/README.md

 3. As a current user i would like to check the info about the alebrijes.

 #### Student-Curious outsider Goals
-This website is for user who would like to know more about the alebrije, about our company or is just seeking information for alebrijes.
+This website is for people who would like to know more about the alebrije, about our company or is just seeking information about alebrijes.
 1. As a Student/Curious outsider i would like to see any information about the alebrijes and the company.
 2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more detailed information.

 ## Development-Planes
-1. To create a website that help the user to get all the information they need and to being able to get the product (alebrije).
+To create a comprehensive website based on the user and company goals.
-2. To create the website of a company in a fictonal world.
-3. To give the company a background story based on reality( from the real creator of alebrijes ) and changed the end to create the fictional world.
-4. To create a website that accomplish all user needs and design as above, to give comprehensive information based on this fictonal world.
+It is set in a fantasy world, where this company can provide a product from the underworld.

+It has a background story in the about us page on how and who created this company in this fictional world.
+It explains the steps to get the product and as well in details the difference between the different kind of product you could get.

 ### Strategy
 Used to determine business goals and user needs.